Halloween: The Curse of Michael Myers: Early drafts

 The Runic symbol of Thorn, which is a major theme in the film.

 After an unfavorable critical and commercial response to Halloween 5: The Revenge of Michael Myers which came out only a year after Halloween 4: The Return of Michael Myers, producer Moustapha Akkad put the Halloween series on hold to re-evaluate its potential.
 Akkad felt Halloween 5 had strayed too far from Halloween 4 and the box office response was much lower than expected.
 As early as 1990, both Danielle Harris and Don Shanks were expected to return as Jamie Lloyd and The Shape, with the possibility of Donald Pleasence and Wendy Kaplan reprising their roles as well.
 That same year, screenwriter and long-time Halloween fan Daniel Farrands set out to write the sixth entry in the Halloween series.
 Farrands gave his horror film scripts to the producer of Halloween 5, Ramsey Thomas; impressed by his writing, Thomas set a meeting for Farrands with executive producer Moustapha Akkad.
-Farrands described the meeting:

 Farrands, who knew the films, as well as Dennis Etchison's novelizations intimately, constructed a bible of the entire franchise and presented it to the studio.
 The film lingered in development as a planned October 1990 release was missed, but Akkad persisted and began courting Michele Soavi in 1992.
 Soavi would reject the offer and not long after the producers entered a series of complicated legal battles which delayed plans for a sequel; eventually Miramax Films (via its Dimension Films division) bought the rights to the Halloween series.
 Concurrently with the legal battle, series co-creator John Carpenter had teamed up with New Line Cinema to outbid Miramax.
 Carpenter's proposal saw the film take place on a space station.